 Delta Sigma Theta Sorority, Inc.

-Delta Sigma Theta Sorority, Inc. was founded in 1913 by 22 students at Howard University.
+Delta Sigma Theta Sorority, Inc. was founded on January 13, 1913 by 22 students at Howard University.
 These young women wanted to use their collective strength to promote academic excellence, to provide scholarships, to provide support to the underserved, educate and stimulate participation in the establishment of positive public policy, and to highlight issues and provide solutions for problems in their communities.

 Delta Sigma Theta Sorority, Inc. is a private, non-profit organization whose purpose is to provide assistance and support through established programs in local communities throughout the world.
 A sisterhood of more than 200,000 predominately Black college educated women, the Sorority currently has over 900 chapters located in the United States, England, Japan (Tokyo and Okinawa), Germany, the Virgin Islands, Bermuda, the Bahamas and the Republic of Korea.
 The major programs of the sorority are based upon the organization's Five Point Programmatic Thrust: